mrdevil786/personal-portfolio/README.md

 # Welcome to My GitHub

 Hello there!
 My name is Suhail Saeed Usmani, and I'm a passionate software developer with a love for building elegant solutions to real-world problems.
-Here on my GitHub portfolio, you'll find a collection of my personal projects and contributions to open-source software, showcasing my skills and interests in various domains.
+Here on my GitHub, you'll find a collection of my personal projects and contributions to open-source software, showcasing my skills and interests in various domains.

 ## What You'll Find Here